webcooltz/checkout/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Deployment

+Run `firebase deploy` after running the build command.
+The site will be up shortly at "https://checkout-17e0b.web.app/"

 ## Running unit tests